-UJS are privileged to be entering our fourth year of partnership with the Anglo Jewish Association, whereby funding is available to support Jewish students facing significant financial need with the costs associated with their studies.
+UJS are privileged to be entering our fifth year of partnership with the Anglo Jewish Association, whereby funding is available to support Jewish students facing significant financial need with the costs associated with their studies.
 The application form is at the bottom of the page.
 All information given be anonymised.

 The AJA-UJS Student Welfare Fund is for those who demonstrate that they have a significant financial need.
 This may also include students who have had a major change in their financial circumstances (e.g. a parent made redundant or fallen ill).